Abdel-koddous/CarND-Behavioral-Cloning-P3/project_writeup.md

 * Flipping the images and taking the opposite value of the steering angle.
 * Used right and left camera images and introduced a correction factor of 0.2 to the steering angles.

+## Update

+After receiving the review on my project I made a modification on the distribution of the udacity driving log by filtering out around 75% of the images that have a near zero (`0.05`) steering angle.
+This way I was able to flatten the distribution and reduce the bias of my model around zero steering angle.

+  ![alt text][image2]

+  ![alt text][image3]

 ### Demo time!

-Final model driving around the track:
+Updated model driving around the track:

   ![alt text][gif1]

-The full video can be found [here](video.mp4).
+The full video can be found [here](2laps20mphAccelerated3.mp4).